 I tried a few of her suggestions, but the only thing that gave me any relief at all was taking a Valerian supplement each night and that wasn’t even mentioned on the handout!
 Valerian helped me sleep and seemed to help with I called my “hot spells.”

 Eventually, the valerian stopped working, my “hot spells” turned into full-blown hot flashes and, after consulting with my doctor, I started on Hormone Replacement Therapy.
-(That’s going to be the topics of a future post!)
+(That’s going to be the topic of a future post!)
 But I appreciated the Valerian while it was working for me.

 That’s the problem, though, isn’t it?
 Every article about natural supplements to use during menopause and perimenopause is about as useful as that printed handout from my doctor – just a list of things that “might help.”